Melody (Spanish singer): Early life

-Melodía Ruiz Gutiérrez was born on October 12, 1990, in Dos Hermanas, a city near Seville, Andalusia.
+Melodía Ruiz Gutiérrez was born on 12 October 1990, in Dos Hermanas (Seville), Andalusia.
 Her family has strong ties to music; her father and some other family members played in a Sevilla fiesta band called Los Quillos or Los Kiyos, a Jackson 5-like group of child singers.

 Melody learned to sing before she could talk.
 At six, she declared (to her mother) that she was born to sing and dance.
 Her mother tried to discourage her, saying music was a difficult profession, but she persisted.